-He asserts that the former produced the "modern capitalist" and the latter "the industrial proletariat", and that these two revolutions "planted the seeds of conflict within society."
+Nyerere contrasts African "tribal socialism which knows nothing of class conflicts" with "European Socialism which was born of the Agrarian Revolution and the Industrial Revolution which followed it".
+He asserts that the former produced the "modern capitalist" and the latter "the industrial proletariat", and that these two revolutions "planted the seeds of conflict within society".

-If the term "agrarian revolution" refers to the breakdown of feudalism it recrtainly ignores the basic factors responsible for this change.
-Even more misleading is the topsyturvy view that it is revolutions which plant the seeds of conflicts in society, rather than class conflicts creating revolutions.
+If the term "agrarian revolution" refers to the breakdown of feudalism it certainly ignores the basic factors responsible for this change.
+Even more misleading is the topsy-turvy view that it is revolutions which plant the seeds of conflict in society, rather than class conflicts creating revolutions.

-In an attenipt to justify the claim that classes do not exist in African society, Nyerere points out that the word "class" has no equivalent in any indigenous African language.
-Obviously, the word "class" appears nowhere in tribal society in Africa or elsewhere, for classes only appear when society breaks down.
+In an attempt to justify the claim that classes do not exist in African society, Nyerere points out that the word "class" has no equivalent in any indigenous African language.
+Obviously, the word "class" appears nowhere in any tribal society in Africa or elsewhere, for classes only appear when tribal society breaks down.
 And there can be no doubt that tribal society is rapidly breaking down in Tanganyika.

 Marxists have always been conscious of the positive as well as the negative aspects of tribal society.
 Contrary to Nyerere's idyllic picture, tribal society was essentially a primitive form of existence in which no surplus was produced above bare subsistence needs.
 There was no other way to live except by sharing things in common, and it was a community of poverty, not of wealth.
-At the same time, however, there was not an exploiting class, exercise of dictatorship, or political suppression.;
+At the same time, however, there was not an exploiting class, exercise of dictatorship, or political suppression.